nuclex-shared-cpp/Nuclex.Audio.Native/Documents/Designs.md

 Similar to `VirtualFile` - you just say which samples you want and get them.
 If you do it sequentially, performance is great.
-If you go backwards, performance becomes abysmal, but it still works.
+If you go backwards, performance becomes abysmal (or not? audio formats work in blocks), but it still works.

 ```cpp
 class Channel {